sgolemon/php-release/README.md

 podman run --rm -v/home/$USER/workspace:/workspace sgolemon/php-release
 ```

-This will pull the image from hub.docker.com and run it.
+This will pull the image from hub.docker.com and run it,
+mounting your local `~/workspace` directory as `/workspace` within the container.

 ### Debian Jessie